Final Solution: Background

 The term "Final Solution" was a euphemism used by the Nazis to refer to their plan for the annihilation of the Jewish people.
-Some historians argue that the usual tendency of the German leadership was to be extremely guarded when discussing the Final Solution.
-For example, Mark Roseman wrote that euphemisms were "their normal mode of communicating about murder".
-However, Jeffrey Herf has argued that the role of euphemisms in Nazi propaganda has been exaggerated, and in fact Nazi leaders often made direct threats against Jews.
+Euphemisms were the party's "normal mode of communicating about murder".
+However, Nazi leaders also made direct threats against Jews.
 For example, during his speech of 30 January 1939, Hitler threatened "the annihilation of the Jewish race in Europe".

-From gaining power in January 1933 until the outbreak of war in September 1939, the Nazi persecution of the Jews in Germany was focused on intimidation, expropriating their money and property, and encouraging them to emigrate.
+From gaining power on 30 January 1933 until the outbreak of war on 1 September 1939, the Nazi persecution of the Jews in Germany was focused on intimidation, expropriating their money and property, and encouraging them to emigrate.
 According to the Nazi Party policy statement, Jews and the Romani people were the only "alien people in Europe".
 In 1936, the Bureau of Romani Affairs in Munich was renamed to the Center for Combating the Gypsy Menace.
 Introduced at the end of 1937, the "final solution of the Gypsy Question" entailed round-ups, expulsions, and incarceration of Romani in concentration camps built at, until this point, Dachau, Buchenwald, Flossenbürg, Mauthausen, Natzweiler, Ravensbruck, Taucha and Westerbork.
 After the Anschluss with Austria in 1938, Central Offices for Jewish Emigration were established in Vienna and Berlin to increase Jewish emigration, without covert plans for their forthcoming annihilation.

 The outbreak of war and the invasion of Poland brought a population of 3.5 million Polish Jews under the control of the Nazi and Soviet security forces, and marked the start of the Holocaust in Poland.
 In the German-occupied zone of Poland, Jews were forced into hundreds of makeshift ghettos, pending other arrangements.